Go Back Up

 Pay and benefits

-Employee compensation is often a top reason for voluntary turnover.
+Inadequate compensation is often a top reason for voluntary turnover.
 This is usually due to a lower-than-expected annual salary or a lack of raises.
-Inadequate employee benefits can also cause your talent to leave for better opportunities.
+Poor employee benefits can also cause your talent to leave for better opportunities.

-To retain your employees, you need to stay updated on what your competitors are offering their employees.
+To retain your employees, you need to stay updated on what your competitors are offering.
 If your contenders offer a more comprehensive benefits package or a more competitive salary, they'll entice your employees to apply.

 Establishing yearly cost-of-living wage increases and offering benefits is a great way to keep your employees engaged and improve employee satisfaction.

 Nobody wants to feel stuck in a rut at work.
 Employees value organizations that provide career advancement opportunities.
-Education benefits or promotions can foster your employee's career growth and development at your organization.
+Education benefits or promotions can foster your employees’ career growth and professional development.

 Poor promotion practices create staff turnover because people feel like management passed over them.
 To combat this, organizations need to communicate open opportunities with employees and prioritize promoting within.